 Another solution commonly used is Nutrafol.
 This is a supplement that has shown to be extremely beneficial for hair loss, and patients can order online even without an appointment!
 Click here to check it out for yourself.

 Here at The Derm, we treat with prescriptions, nutraceuticals and PRP.
-Recently, Dr. Amy Brodsky used Dermapose and injected the harvested fat into the scalp, which contained stem cells from the adipose tissue to stimulate hair re-growth.
+Recently, We used Dermapose and injected the harvested fat into the scalp, which contained stem cells from the adipose tissue to stimulate hair re-growth.

 Ultimately, if you want to restore hair growth, seeing a dermatologist is the very first step to understanding the causes and finding the right solution.
 Click here to book your appointment!